jay-johnson/deploy-to-kubernetes/multihost/README.rst

 #.
 From another host set up the Netplan yaml file

-    Ubuntu 18.04 uses netplan for setting up a persistent dns nameserver like ``192.168.0.101``.
+    Ubuntu 18.04 uses netplan for setting up a persistent DNS nameserver like ``192.168.0.101``.
 Here is the netplan yaml file I am using for ensuring the cluster's BIND server resolves the local network FQDNs to a vm's bridge network adapter IP address.

     Please edit this file as root and according to your vm's networking IP address and static vs dhcp requirements.
 During this example, I had a static IP in the ``HOST_VM_IP`` with a value of ``192.168.0.49``.